 Surgery can help, with excision of all visible endometriosis and normalisation of anatomy if there is scarring or adhesions.
 Medications to induce a temporary medical menopause, such as Zoladex, are occasionally used after big endometriosis surgeries to prevent recurrence of the disease and to allow healing.

-Gynaecologist and Fertility Specialist of WA
+Gynaecologist and Fertility Specialist in PErth

 Am I infertile when I have endometriosis?

 Endo is common and there are many women who complete their families without difficulty, despite having this condition.
 One in nine Australian women will develop endometriosis by the age of 44.
 There is evidence that laparoscopic treatment of mild or minimal endometriosis improves subsequent pregnancy rates, but only a little bit.
 It is estimated that 12 women would need surgery for 1 extra pregnancy.

 Endo becomes more common and tends to be worse as you get older and have more periods.
 It also acts together with other things that make fertility more difficult.

 “I tend to reserve surgery for those women with evidence of bulky endometriosis on ultrasound and those women who have specific symptoms such as pain with intercourse, where sometimes quite small amounts of endometriosis cause disproportionate symptoms.”